Mission and Vision

 - Apply ethical principles that are consistent with Biblical values.

-- Demonstrate knowledge of and respect people of diverse cultures.
+- Demonstrate knowledge of and respect for people of diverse cultures.

 Philosophy of Education